Rawan-qahtani/T5-DeepLearning/MVP-DL.md

 ![](https://github.com/Rawan-qahtani/T5-DeepLearning/blob/main/P1111.png)

-## It turned out to be a images of a sunflower .
+## It turned out to be a images of a Daisy .